kcemenike/telnyx_autoresponder/README.md

 Follow instructions to install the latest version of Python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 It is advised that you run this application in a virtual environment
-You can use conda or virtual-env to create a virtual environment
+You can use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [venv](https://docs.python.org/3/library/venv.html) to create a virtual environment

 #### PIP dependencies